Shahupdates/RustBackEnd/README.md

 ## Features

-- **Task Creation**: Submit a new task with a user ID, task type, and source file.
+- Task Creation: Submit a new task with a user ID, task type, and source file.
-- **Task Retrieval**: Get the details of an existing task using its global ID.
+- Task Retrieval: Get the details of an existing task using its global ID.
-- **Task State Transition**: Transition the state of an existing task to a new state.
+- Task State Transition: Transition the state of an existing task to a new state.

 ## API Endpoints

-- `GET /task/{task_global_id}`: Retrieves a task using its global ID.
+- GET `/task/{task_global_id}`: Retrieves a task using its global ID.
-- `POST /task`: Submits a new task with a user ID, task type, and source file.
+- POST `/task`: Submits a new task with a user ID, task type, and source file.

 ## Task States